-- Continue to develop Financial Technology (FinTech) services in ACLEDA mobile App to cover regional financial services network and enrich self-service applications; - Develop banking self-service areas to serve the public and customers 24 hours per day and 7 days per week; - 3.
-Rebrand and further strengthen the image of the Bank; - Enhance the capacity of both local and foreign subsidiaries for competitive edge; - Digitalize administrative process and documentation to support the digital bank; - 6.
+- Continue to develop Financial Technology (FinTech) services in ACLEDA mobile App to cover regional financial services networks and enrich self-service applications; - Develop banking self-service areas to serve the public and customers 24 hours a day, 7 days a week; - 3.
+Rebrand and further strengthen the image of the Bank; - Enhance the capacity of both local and foreign subsidiaries to improve the Bank's competitive advantages; - Digitalize administrative processes and documentation to support the Bank's digitization efforts; - 6.
 Enrich IT systems and security for robust digital functions; - 7.
-Partner with reputational institutions for business growth; - Act as the custodian to diversify funding from the Cambodia Securities Exchange and worldwide investors; and - Centre ACLEDA mobile App as the common means of broader payment in all markets.
+Partner with reputational institutions for business growth; - 8.
+Act as the custodian to diversify funding from the Cambodia Securities Exchange and worldwide investors; and, - 9.
+Emphasize ACLEDA mobile App as the common means of broader payment in all markets.